aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/securityhub.md

 Now you can check that the is successfully enabled in the by using the aws CLI to query the same account and region.

-Using the aws CLI run following command in the same account and region where you deployed the stack:
+Using the aws CLI run following command in the same account and region where you deployed the stack.

 ```bash
 aws securityhub describe-hub
 ```

-The output should look like this:
+If you successfully enabled Security Hub, you will see the following.

 ```json
 {